ualbertalib/avp_aviary_api_interactions/README.md

 python3 aviary_api_report_resources_csv_by_list.py --server ${aviary_server_name} --output ${output_path} -input ${input_path}
 ```

-An attempt to use the Aviary API `/api/v1/collections` and `/api/v1/collections/{:collection_id}/resources` to build a list of resources failed (2023-03-27) due to a limit of 100 resources returned and no documentation on how to enable paginiation.
+An attempt to use the Aviary API `/api/v1/collections` and `/api/v1/collections/{:collection_id}/resources` to build a list of resources failed (2023-03-27) due to a limit of 100 resources returned and no documentation on how to enable pagination.

 ``` bash
 python3 aviary_api_report_resources_csv.py --server ${aviary_server_name} --output ${output_path}